jodal/pykka/docs/quickstart.rst

 - Eventlet: Each :class:`~pykka.eventlet.EventletActor` is executed by an `Eventlet  <https://eventlet.net/>`_ greenlet.

-Pykka has an extensive test suite, and is tested on CPython 2.7, and 3.5+, as well as PyPy.
+Pykka has an extensive test suite, and is tested on CPython 3.5+ as well as PyPy.